A personal understanding

 When we are young, we are told things.

-As we grow up, we test what we have been told,
+up, we test what we have been told,

 by our very existence and experiences.